 Have you just come home from work and they want to greet you?

-Maybe your Belgian Malinois is meeting someone new or wanting to play.
+Maybe your Belgian Malinois is meeting someone new or wants to play.
 If you are feeling high stress or excitement your dog will feed off your emotion and most likely be showing that behavior as well.

 What to do: You can redirect his energy by taking him for a run, playing a game of fetch with a toy.